yournico/SpotMap-iOS/README.md

 Some Infos real quick.

 The App is entirely built on Swift Playground, using only the Swift Programming language & the SwiftUI.
-This is basically my first real Project in Swift and i'm too poor for a mac so we I use Swift Playground.
+This is basically my first real Project in Swift and i'm too poor for a mac so I use Swift Playground.

 it's a way for me to learn swift and to make a cool app!